davidzliu108/hornetsDashboard/README.md

 Displays statistics for an All Time Charlotte Hornets roster, including:
 - Height
 - Weight

 Unfortunately, due to the limitations of the free version of BallDontLie API, only these physical statistics were relevant.
-Game statistics are not tied to the player, and even teams are not connected to the player.
+Once all Hornets players are retrieved from the API, there is no way to determine which of those are the current players, nor was there a way to separate the players by season.
+The player's game statistics are also locked behind a paywall, so at the very least I decided to list some physical attributes to demonstrate pulling data from an API.

 Dashboard Widgets